kristinemlarson/gnssrefl/docs/pages/local_notes.md

 (vwc, daily_avg, subdaily) and the plots for quickLook added IF bias correction to subdaily (but csv not working) added refl_zones utility

+1.2.1 fixed bug in subdaily. the output file of the IF correction was wrong